Are you looking for a way to invest without putting all of your money into the stock market?

 Invest in Multiple Loans

-Worthy invests in multiple small business loans.
-Investing in as many loans as possible helps minimize risk to create a diversified portfolio.
+Worthy invests in multiple real estate loans.
+Investing in as many loans as possible helps minimize risk and create a diversified portfolio.

 Worthy Bonds are SEC Qualified